-Aqua Indiana is a subsidiary of Aqua America, which provides water and wastewater services to 3 million people in eight states.
+Aqua Indiana is a subsidiary of Aqua America, which provides water and wastewater services to more than 3 million people in eight states.
 Aqua Indiana serves 75,000 people through 25,669 wastewater connections and 1,118 water connections.

 How Indiana Water Privatization Can Help Your City or Town